aiven/terraform-provider-aiven/docs/resources/mirrormaker_replication_flow.md

 # MirrorMaker 2 Replication Flow Resource

-The MirrorMaker 2 Replication Flow resource allows the creation and management of MirrorMaker 2 Replication Flow on Aiven Cloud.
+The MirrorMaker 2 Replication Flow resource allows the creation and management of MirrorMaker 2 Replication Flows on Aiven Cloud.

 ## Example Usage